dockfries/infernus/docs/essentials/events.md

 // Define an one-time command
 const off = PlayerEvent.onCommandText("once", ({ player, next }) => {
   console.log(
-    "This command is only executed once, and the next execution will not exist."
+    "This command is only executed once, and the next execution will not exist.", );
-  );
   const ret = next();
   off(); // next function should be executed before the off function